shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 whether the call is from the enclave side or the host side.

-Integration of the quote verification library depends on the installation of the Intel® SGX DCAP packages `libsgx-dcap-quote-verify`, `libsgx-ae-qve` and its dependencies, as well as proper configuration of the components and their access to dependent backend services (e.g. Quote Provider Library and PCCS).
+Integration of the quote verification library depends on the installation of the Intel® SGX DCAP packages `libsgx-dcap-quote-verify` and `bsgx-ae-qve` and their dependencies, as well as proper configuration of the components and their access to dependent backend services (e.g. Quote Provider Library and Provisioning Certificate Cashing Service (PCCS)).
 Details for the DCAP quote verification library installation and configuration are outside the scope of this document.